 How can I optimize performance when I upload large files to Amazon S3?

-I want to upload large files to Amazon Simple Storage Service (Amazon S3).
+I want to upload large files (1 GB or larger) to Amazon Simple Storage Service (Amazon S3).
 How can I optimize the performance of this upload?

 When you upload large files to Amazon S3, it's a best practice to leverage multipart uploads.
 If you're using the AWS Command Line Interface (AWS CLI), all high-level aws s3 commands automatically perform a multipart upload when the object is large.
 These high-level commands include aws s3 cp and aws s3 sync.

 Consider the following options for improving the performance of uploads and optimizing multipart uploads:

 - If you're using the AWS CLI, customize the upload configurations.

 If you're using the AWS CLI, customize the upload configurations

 You can customize the following AWS CLI configurations for Amazon S3:

 - max_concurrent_requests: This value sets the number of requests that can be sent to Amazon S3 at a time.
 The default value is 10.

 Note: Running more threads consumes more resources on your machine.
 You must be sure that your machine has enough resources to support the maximum number of concurrent requests that you want.